SAP-samples/teched2025-AD161/exercises/ex4/README.md

 ## Exercise 4.6 - Connect to BDC share

-After completing these steps you will have connected the `Customer` entity in the imported API package via a synonym to the virtual table in schema `DP_VT_CUSTOMER`.
+After completing these steps, you will have connected the `Customer` entity in the imported API package via a synonym to the virtual table in schema `DP_VT_CUSTOMER`.

 The xtravels app already contains a build plugin (_xtravels/.plugins/dp-syn_), which modifies